Topological fields with a generic derivation: Open core and transfer of elimination of imaginaries

-\begin{proof} By Lemma \ref{lem:cloture1}, $\overline{\J_{m}(X)}$ is $\cL$-definable.
-Therefore by Lemma \ref{lem:cloture2}, there is a linked triple of the form $(X,Z',m)$. \end{proof}
+\begin{proof} By Lemma \ref{lem:cloture1}, $\overline{\J_{\bar m}(X)}$ is $\cL$-definable.
+Therefore by Lemma \ref{lem:cloture2}, there is a linked triple of the form $(X,Z',\bar m)$. \end{proof}

-We will now prove a rather technical lemma, which is a parametric version of the density of differential points (Lemma \ref{fact:density}).
-But before doing that we need to put the quantifier-free $\cL_{\delta}$-definable sets in an amenable form (in order to use the scheme (DL)).
+We now prove a rather technical lemma, which is a parametric version of the density of differential points (Lemma \ref{fact:density}).
+But before doing that we need to put the $\bF$-quantifier free $\cL_{\delta}$-definable sets in an amenable form (in order to use the scheme (DL)).